dhruvhaldar/OpenFOAM_testcases_Dhruv/README.md

 ## 🛠️ Quick Start

 1. **Download and Run the Docker Image**
-   Use the `run_openfoam.sh` script to effortlessly download and run the Docker image.
+   Use the `run_openfoam_vXX.sh` script to effortlessly download and run the Docker image.
 This script handles everything for you! 🎉

 2. **Volume Mounting**
-   The `run_openfoam.sh` script also mounts this Git repository as a Docker volume inside the image, ensuring you have access to all necessary files and configurations. 📂
+   The `run_openfoam_vXX.sh` script also mounts this Git repository as a Docker volume inside the image, ensuring you have access to all necessary files and configurations. 📂

 3. **Output Visualization**
    Works best with native version of [Paraview](https://www.paraview.org/download/).
 Remember ⚡ to make an empty file `open.foam` inside your testcase, which can then be opened in Paraview.